How Long Are The Oscars?

 There’s a reason why the most important elements of a good Oscars party are comfy sofas and abundant snacks, and that reason is simple.
 The Oscars are long, and they run even longer if you tune in for the red carpet bonanza before the ceremony.

-The official ceremony begins on Sunday, February 24 at 8 p.m.
+The official ceremony begins on Sunday, February 9 at 8 p.m.
 ET/5 p.m.
 PT, and will most definitely push the envelope towards midnight.
 Typically, the show runs about three hours.
 Since it’s taped live, however, the exact length is different each year.
-Given past ceremonies, our guess would be that Oscars 2019 will last about three hours and 15 minutes.
-Set your timer for 11:15 p.m.
+With no host for the second year running, our guess would be that Oscars 2020 will last about three hours.
+Set your timer for 11 p.m.
+(Okay, 11:15 p.m. — let's be realistic.)

 Advertisement